symfony/symfony/UPGRADE-3.0.md

 ### HttpFoundation

+ * The precedence of parameters returned from `Request::get()` changed from "GET, PATH, BODY" to "PATH, GET, BODY"

  * `Symfony\Component\HttpFoundation\Session\Flash\FlashBagInterface` no longer implements the `IteratorAggregate` interface.
 Use the `all()` method instead of iterating over the flash bag.

  * Removed the feature that allowed finding deep items in `ParameterBag::get()`.